vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 ### Initialise the software

-The `init` command (below) will initialise the Vega Wallet software.
-This creates the folder, the configuration files, and default networks needed by the software to operate.
+The `init` command will initialise the software the first time you use it.
+This creates the folders and the configuration files needed by the software to operate.

 <Tabs groupId="operating-systems">
 <TabItem value="windows" label="Windows">